Media Resources Architecture

 SCCP Multicast Call Flow

-Note The call flow diagrams in Figure 7-6 and Figure 7-7 assume that an initial call exists between phones A and B, with a two-way RTP audio stream.
+Note The call flow diagrams in Figure 7-7 and Figure 7-8 assume that an initial call exists between phones A and B, with a two-way RTP audio stream.
 These diagrams are representative of call flows and therefore include only the pertinent traffic required for proper MoH operation.
-Thus, keep-alives, acknowledgements, and other miscellaneous traffic have been eliminated to better illustrate the interaction.
+Thus, keep-alives, acknowledgments, and other miscellaneous traffic have been eliminated to better illustrate the interaction.
 The initial event in each diagram is the Hold softkey action performed by phone A.

 SCCP Unicast Call Flow